-For provision of services, TunTrust operates a Central Registration Authority connected to a network of registration authorities under appropriate contracting agreements.
+For provision of services, TunTrust operates a Central Registration Authority connected to a network of registration authorities including DRA(s) and ERA(s) under appropriate contracting agreements.
 Towards any party, TunTrust assumes full responsibility and accountability for acts or omissions of all third parties it uses to deliver certification services.